-Bill Frog caused a huge audience panic (and two murders) at the Manka Palace Theater in new York after he became the first cartoon animal to talk!
-He went on to become a very popular character during the late 1920s and throughout the 1930s (featured mostly with Orange Ostrich).
-He was always so proud that he was about 25% smarter than a normal amphibian.
+Bill Frog caused a panic (and two murders) at the Manka Palace Theater in New York after he became the first cartoon animal to talk!
+He was a popular character during the 1920s and 1930s (featured mostly with Orange Ostrich).
+He was always so proud that he was 25% smarter than a normal amphibian.

-Cryin' Wolf was created in 1927 but didn't really become popular until the 1940s and 1950s.
-His catchphrase "There is no God" rubbed many people the wrong way when they first heard it.
+Cryin' Wolf was created in 1927 but didn't become popular until the 1940s and 1950s.
+His catchphrase "There is no God" rubbed many people the wrong way.
 In the 1990s, Manka Bros. received so much hate mail and pressure from parent and religious groups that they changed the catchphrase to "God is awesome!"

 This pelican with low self-esteem ("I can do it!
 No...
 I can't.") was created and incorporated into the Manka Toons stable of characters.
 Pelican't starred in a series of shorts in the 1930s and 1940s and was a spokesbird for war veterans' rights after World War II.